Port Orleans Fun Facts & Trivia

 - The length of the river is approximately 2½ miles, beginning upriver at the Riverside Region and continuing down river past the French Quarter Region and the Saratoga Springs Resort, finally ending at the entry of Lake Buena Vista.

-- A separate river ferry service transports guests from the Downtown Disney area to the Disney Vacation Club resorts of Saratoga Springs and Old Key West, and another acts as a local taxi service running from the Marketplace to the West Side area.
+- A separate river ferry service transports guests from the Disney Springs area to the Disney Vacation Club resorts of Saratoga Springs and Old Key West, and another acts as a local taxi service running from the Marketplace to the West Side area.

 - The fleet currently consists of 15 boats spread out over four routes, all decked out in a lively brightly-coloured yellow and blue livery, with suitably fitting Southern names: